Best European trips for couples

-Barcelona has something to offer everyone, including couples of all ages, backgrounds and traditions.
+Barcelona is a vibrant city with great food and wonderful places to visit.
 Walking along the beach at sunset can be enjoyed by everyone, as can sampling some of the finest tapas dishes you'll ever eat.

-If sightseeing if your forte, then Barcelona can provide you with ample opportunity to indulge in more traditional Spanish culture.
+If sightseeing is your forte, then Barcelona can provide you with ample opportunity to indulge in more traditional Spanish culture.
 Pay a visit to the spectacular Sagrada Familia, hike up to Park Güell where you'll be greeted with panoramic views of the city and ensure that you spend some time in the Gothic Quarter to truly get a feel for the Spanish way of life.
 Don't forget to check where to stay in Barcelona.

 Home to some of the most vastly dramatic landscapes in Europe (if not the world), Iceland is a romantic city for outdoors lovers.
 You'll see picturesque villages, you'll enjoy romantic natural thermal pools and you'll drive to the most magnificent beaches on the island.

 Its capital city, Reykjavik, is a central hub for couples who want to explore more of one of the most remote places in the world while remaining based in a somewhat bustling city.

-Reykjavik is an excellent place for couples to set up base during their time in Iceland as it provides plenty of opportunities to venture further out.
-Make sure you take a tour to catch a glimpse of the elusive Northern Lights; if you do manage to see them on your trip, count yourself lucky and cherish every romantic moment with your partner.
+Reykjavík is an excellent place for couples to set up base during their time in Iceland, as it provides plenty of opportunities to venture further out.
+Make sure you take a tour to catch a glimpse of the Northern Lights.

 Reykjavík is an expensive destination so make sure to check where to stay in Reykjavík in advance and book all your accommodation for this romantic getaway.